netblue30/firejail/README.md

 inside the sandbox.
 If you are seeing any problems, please let us know here: https://github.com/netblue30/firejail/issues/69

-If you are unable to update Firejail, or if you want to continue using the lates released version, these are some workarounds:
+If you are unable to update Firejail, or if you want to continue using the latest released version, these are some workarounds:

 *   Running ALSA